 Challenge: Old Stones

-The Wendat referred to their elders as ‘old stones’.
-Look carefully at the rock ‘face’ of some of the gneissic boulders around you which have had some of their mineral content eroded to exaggerate the rock’s physical features.
-I’ve just seen a face?
-Find another ‘stone face’ and challenge one of your group to find it.
+Look carefully at the rock “face” of some of the gneissic boulders around you which have had some of their mineral content eroded exaggerating the rock’s physical features.
+I’ve just seen a face!
+Find another “stone face” and challenge one of your group members to find it.